Claude Code Professional Guide: Mastering the CLI for Senior Devs (2026)

 • You can launch several in parallel to maximize performance and coverage.

-When to Use Them
+When to use them

-• Extensive research in large codebases.
+• Extensive investigation in large codebases.

 "Before implementing auth, use subagents to: